 Kabbage vs. Other Short Term Lending Options

 For LendingClub Business Loans, you will need to submit your bank statements and tax returns and wait for a few days to get the loan processed.
-Your business also has to be 2+ years old and have $100K revenue, which my business wouldn’t qualify for.
-In comparison, Kabbage only uses cash flows, bank balances and credit scores for underwriting.
-I am amazed that they are able to make the decision so swiftly without needing me to talk to anyone or submit any documentation before sending the money over.
+Your business also has to be at least a year old and have $50K annual revenue.
+In comparison, Kabbage only uses cash flows, bank balances, and credit scores for underwriting.
+Business owners appreciate the speed of approval without being required to talk to anyone or submit any documentation before sending the money over.